 What should I wear?

 Most members and visitors dress casually for Sunday services.
 Some of us wear suits and ties while others prefer nice blouses and jeans.
 You can wear what makes you feel comfortable.
-Our fellowship hall is not air conditioned, though in the summer months we open the windows for a refreshing breeze.
+Our Fellowship Hall is air conditioned.

 What happens when I arrive?